NEET Eligibility Criteria 2025 (Out) By NTA - Age Limit, Number of Attempt & Qualification

 Trusted by 3,500+ universities and colleges globally | Accepted for migration visa applications to AUS, CAN, New Zealand , and the UK

-As per the age limit for NEET, a candidate should be 17 years of age at the time of admission or by December 31, 2025 to be eligible for NEET 2025.
+As per the NEET 2025 age limit, a candidate should be 17 years of age at the time of admission or by December 31, 2025 to be eligible for NEET 2025.

 There is no age restrictions in NEET 2025.
-There is no upper age limit for the NEET UG exam.
+There is no upper NEET exam age limit.
 Any candidate of any age can appear for the NEET 2025 exam.

 A candidate must have passed class 12th to be eligible for NEET 2025 exam by the date of admission.
 Candidates should pass their class 12 or equivalent with Physics, Chemistry, Biology/Biotechnology, and English as core subjects from a recognised board.